Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Acknowledgments

 \section{Acknowledgments}

 Theorems A and B along with parts of this paper originally appeared in Chapter 6 of JPW's Ph.D.~thesis \cite{whang0}, but the proof had a gap which has been filled in this paper.
 JPW thanks Peter Sarnak and Phillip Griffiths for encouragement, and Anand Patel and Ananth Shankar for collaborative work in \cite{psw} which led to one of the key ingredients in this paper.
 IB and MM thank Bill Goldman for useful email correspondence, in particular for alerting us to dihedral representations.
+We thank the anonymous referee for a careful reading and useful comments.
+IB and MM are supported in part by the Department of Atomic Energy, Government of India, under project no.12-R\&D-TFR-5.01-0500.
 Research of IB partly supported by a DST JC Bose Fellowship.
 SG acknowledges the SERB, DST (Grant no. MT/2017/000706) and the Infosys Foundation for their support.
-Research of MM partly supported by a DST JC Bose Fellowship, Matrics research project grant MTR/2017/000005 and CEFIPRA project No. 5801-1.
+MM is supported in part by an endowment of the Infosys Foundation, a DST JC Bose Fellowship, Matrics research project grant MTR/2017/000005, and CEFIPRA project No. 5801-1.
 MM was also partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.